aninda20/farmer-app/README.md

     <br>
 </h3>

 <p> Farmer App is a solution for modern farm management, integrating cutting-edge IoT technology for efficiency and sustainability.
 This is suitable for large-scale agricultural operations or managing a small family farm.
 The IoT system streamline all aspects of farm management.
-Plesse not that there is no IoT integrations in this code.</p>
+Please note that there is no IoT integrations in this code.</p>

 📝 Table of Contents